WagnerSousaLima/WagnerSousaLima/README.md

 ## *Hello guys, what's up? :)*

 *Welcome to my Github profile.
-My name is Wagner Lima and I'm 31 years old.*
+My name is Wagner Lima and I'm 32 years old.*

 *I love technology and how it can transform people's lives.*<br />
 *Because this, I'm computing, science, innovation and tech lover.*<br />

-🚀 *In career transition*<br />
+📚 *Studying to be the best software developer I can be*<br />

 🎓 *Graduating in Systems Analysis and Development at Senac-SP*<br />

-📚 *Studying to be the best software developer I can be*<br />
+🚀 *Software Development Intern at Compass UOL*<br />

-🙋🏻 *Available and looking for an internship in software development*<br />
+🙋🏻 *Eager to embrace new opportunities and overcome challenges.*<br />